About / Careers

 Parliament and Westminster Bridge (aerial)

-We are currently recruiting for two roles.
+We are not currently recruiting.

 Please note we do not accept CVs and covering letters.
 We select for interview through a blind review of responses to an online test and a series of skills based questions relevant to the role.
-Details of the online application process are contained in the Job Information Packs which can be downloaded below.

 The Society is currently accepting interns only through academic programmes with work placement components, primarily via the Centre for Legislative Studies at the University of Hull.
-If this changes, information will be advertised on this page, on social media and via our e-newsletter, and on websites such as jobs.ac.uk / www.w4mpjobs.org.
+If this changes, information will be advertised on this page, on social media and via our e-newsletter, and on websites such as jobs.ac.uk / w4mpjobs.org.

 As we are a small team we are currently unable to provide work experience placements outside such programmes.